rkocman/LLk-Parsing-Table-Generator/README.md

 ## User Guide

-The are two distinct interfaces that can be used; both built around the same core algorithm which is written in JavaScript.
+There are two distinct interfaces that can be used; both built around the same core algorithm which is written in JavaScript.
 The graphical user interface is based on standard web technologies and can run in any modern web browser.